Climate, Weather, and Trees

 - When you have completed your graph, compare it to a completed graph of Vermont climate pictured below.

 - Use the graph or table to answer: What is the range of average temperatures over a year?
-The range of average temperatures over a year is 51.1 degrees F. To calculate the range, subtract the lowest number from the highest number.

 How does weather compare to climate?